 - Looking for a pure race-day shoe with minimal drop and ultra-lightweight materials (this is still a trainer first)

-- A wide-footed runner who struggles with snug midsoles—or someone needing a super roomy toe box
+- A wide-footed runner who struggles with snug midsoles or someone needing a super roomy toe box

-Final Verdict: Brooks Hyperion 3
+Final Verdict of the Brooks Hyperion 3

 Brooks Hyperion 3 FAQs